Drop shipping: Procedure

-A drop shipping business to consumer model does not require a brick and mortar store.
-It may be eliminated entirely, or combined with drop shipped order fulfillment business model.
+A drop shipping business to consumer model does not require a brick and mortar store, which may be forgone entirely or combined with a drop shipped order fulfillment business model.
 A physical retailer may keep potential drop shipped items on display, provide details on mail order items via a catalogue, or maintain a website with information available only online.
 A virtual retailer only has a website.

 Drop shipping retailers are not required to disclose the practice, nor, as with any other retailer, the wholesale source of the products they offer.
 This can be achieved by "blind shipping" (shipping merchandise without a return address corresponding to the seller), "private label shipping" (having merchandise shipped from the wholesaler with a return address customised to the retailer), or utilising a fulfillment house.
 The ultimate order fulfiller might also include a customised packing slip, including details such as the retailer's company name, logo, and contact information.

-In unusual circumstances drop shipping can occur when a small retailer (that typically sells in small quantities to the general public) receives a single large order for a product.
-The retailer may arrange for the goods to be shipped directly to the customer from the manufacturer or distributor.

 Sellers on online auction sites such as eBay also use drop shipping as way of distributing products without stocking the items sold.
 A seller will list an item as new, and have purchased items shipped directly from the wholesaler to the customer.
-The seller's profit is the difference between the selling and the wholesale prices, minus any pertinent selling, merchant, or shipping fees accruing to them.
+The seller's profit is the difference the price the customer paid and the price the seller paid from the wholesaler, minus any pertinent selling, merchant, or shipping fees accruing to them.
 However, some of the drop shipping methods used by sellers are not allowed under the eBay terms of service.
-This includes drop shipping methods in which a seller fulfills an order by purchasing the item from another online marketplace and having the item shipped to the customer.
+This includes drop shipping methods in which a seller fulfills an order by purchasing the item from another online marketplace and then has the item shipped to the customer.
 Sellers who use this method can be suspended from eBay.

 Products may be listed by a drop shipping retailer as available but actually be back-ordered either with the wholesaler or the item's manufacturer.
-Such potential delays in order fulfilment are not always known, or even when known disclosed, by a seller.
-They also can be extended, beyond the control of the seller.
-Likewise order fulfilment and shipping delays are beyond the seller's control, yet can reflect badly on the purchaser's ultimate satisfaction with their transaction.
-This puts a premium on timely and accurate information provision by the seller on both sides of the purchase, both before and after it is made.
+Such potential delays in order fulfilment are not always known, or if known disclosed, by a seller.
+Likewise order fulfilment and shipping delays are beyond the seller's control, yet can reflect badly on the purchaser's ultimate satisfaction.

+Economics

+The economics of dropshipping can be complex and depends on a number of different factors such as cost of goods, handling and shipping fees, marketing and advertising expenses, profit margins and scale or efficiency.

+Cost of goods is important as the markup from the wholesale price is the dropshipper's profit margin.
+Dropshippers do not physically handle their products, thus shipping and handling fees can vary depending on supplier and customer location.
+Suppliers may charge a flat rate or percentage of sales price impacting profit margins of the dropshipper.
+Furthermore, in order to attract customers, dropshippers invest in marketing and advertising campaigns such as social media ads, influencer partnerships and search engine optimization.